 Perhaps the Greek government should hold a snap referendum to decide if they should accept the latest bailout deal, since they seemed adverse to accept more austerity measures in any agreement.
 Meanwhile, the implication of a possible Greek default or a Grexit may not be adequately priced in the bond markets.

 In the US, a spate of good data brought back expectations of a September Fed Funds rate hike, with yesterday’s retail sales supporting the case.
-Retail sales was stronger than expected at 1.2% month-on-month, but what really surprised the market was the strength of the non-auto retail sales.
+Retail sales was stronger than expected at, 1.2% month-on-month, but what really surprise the market was the strength of the non-auto retail sales.

-This suggests a likely 1% print in Q2 US GDP, based on the Atlanta Fed’s GDP.
-Now forecasts are much lower given the stronger retail sales, which could give FOMC some confidence of a rate hike.
+This suggests that the risks of a 1% print in Q2 GDP, based on the Atlanta Fed’s GDP.
+Now forecast are much lower given the stronger retail sales, which could give FOMC some confidence of a rate hike.
 The Fed decides on monetary policy next Thursday 18 June.

 USD strengthened on the data, but could not keep most of the overnight gains in early Asia.
 The dollar index is hanging on just above the 95 handle.

 In Asia, there is some debate on whether the Japanese Yen is weak enough or not.
-The majority of Japanese officials seemed to think that it has weakened too much, with the comments on Wednesday from Governor Kuroda of the Bank of Japan (BOJ) triggering a sharp recovery in the JPY.
+Majority of the Japanese officials seemed to think that it has weakened too much, with the comments on Wednesday from Governor Kuroda of the Bank of Japan (BOJ) triggering a sharp recovery in the JPY.
 The real effective exchange rate does suggest that the currency has experienced a marked depreciation.

-JPY fell almost 30% since the BOJ shocked global markets with its launch of Quantitative and Qualitative Easing (QQE) on 4 April 2013, culminating in a 13-year high of 125.63 in USD/JPY recently.
-Given the strong correlation between JPY and the Nikkei, the bounce in JPY should have substantially impacted Japanese equities.
+JPY fell almost 30% since the BOJ shocked global markets with its launch of Quantitative and Qualitative Easing (QQE) on 4 April 2013, culminating in a 13-year high, of 125.63 in USD/JPY recently.
+Given the strong correlation between JPY and the Nikkei, the bounce in JPY should have a substantial impacted Japanese equities.

 China may focus on the batch of 24 IPOs scheduled next Friday 19 June where an estimated CNY 5.5 trillion (USD 887 billion) of funds may be locked up.
 Yesterday’s better-than-expected credit data may reduce the need for more liquidity injection measures by the People’s Bank of China (PBOC).